On Rigid Origami II: Quadrilateral Creased Papers: Stitching rigid-foldable Kokotsakis quadrilaterals

 \begin{enumerate} [(a)] \item each step completed by the above process will result in a rigid-foldable creased paper. \item when adding a new Kokotsakis quadrilateral, we don't need to adjust the solved part because there is enough design freedom. \end{enumerate}

 \end{enumerate}

-In the next section, we will demonstrate several methods to construct a large rigid-foldable quadrilateral creased paper satisfying the three additional requirements above.
-We understand that this method will not be comprehensive, i.e. there may be large quadrilateral creased papers that can only be solved as a whole, but it is unlikely practicable to find such cases.
+In the next sections, we will demonstrate several methods to construct a large rigid-foldable quadrilateral creased paper satisfying the two additional requirements above.
+We understand that this method will not be comprehensive, i.e. there might be rigid-foldable quadrilateral creased papers whose sector angles can only be solved as a whole, but it is unlikely practicable to find such cases.